 Q: So what do you think employers need to do?

 A: “A mindset change is definitely useful!
 We find that young people without degrees often perform as well as those with them.
 I basically think employers need to accept that they need to offer a high touch, high support approach to Gen Z. They need to be very intentional.
 Coaching ensures they have buddies.
 We actually help to build the skills and confidence of talent development officers, and this group of people are vital to involve, as they are the ones that help broaden young people’s pathways and provide the right wraparound support to help them stay in their jobs.
-For young people we work with, we have 91% completion rates on programmes we run, and the rate of turnover for this cohort of talent is under 10%.”
+For young people we work with, we have 91% completion rates on programs we run, and the rate of turnover for this cohort of talent is under 10%.”

 Q: Do employers just need to ‘get’ that each generation is different from the previous one, and that the preceding generation always thinks the next one along is not as good as them?

 A: “I think it’s fair to say that every generation goes through this same conversation.
 I myself have two kids – one has a degree but is struggling; the other doesn’t, but doesn’t know what she wants to do.
-I live two very Gen Z realities!
+I live two very different Gen Z realities!
 The statistics tell us that anyone with children today has a generation that is more diverse and accepting of diversity; and believes in the power and freedom of their thoughts.
 Instilling the best values into these young people, so that they make the right decisions is what really matters.
-Having strong adaptability is Gen Z’s advantage, and employers should recognise this.
+Having strong adaptability is Gen Z’s advantage, and employers should recognize this.
 This generation is not afraid to pivot, which could be their saving grace.”